Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Introduction

-A common resolution relies on a scale-mixture representation of the non-Gaussian error distribution and introduces the scales as a second level of data augmentation.
-Very conveniently, the unknown model parameters are then sampled from a conditionally Gaussian model.
-Examples include a representation of the logistic distribution involving the Kolmogoroff-Smirnov distribution \citep{hol-hel:bay} and very accurate finite scale-mixture approximations \citep{fru-fru:aux,fru-fru:dat,fru-etal:imp}.
-A seminal paper in this context which avoids any explicit latent variable representation and works instead with a single level of data augmentation is \citet{pol-etal:bay_inf}.
-They derive the P\'{o}lya-Gamma sampler, using a mixture representation of the non-Gaussian likelihood of the marginal model involving the P\'{o}lya-Gamma distribution.
-In the present paper, we propose a new sampler involving the P\'{o}lya-Gamma distribution introduced by \citet{pol-etal:bay_inf}.
-However, as opposed to working with the marginal model, we introduce a new mixture representation of the logistic distribution based on the P\'{o}lya-Gamma distribution in the latent variable representation of the logit model.
-Similarly as \citet{hol-hel:bay} and \citet{fru-fru:dat}, we expand data augmentation and introduce the P\'{o}lya-Gamma mixing variables as a second set of latent variables.
-Our new P\'{o}lya-Gamma mixture representation of the logit model has the advantage that the joint (conditional) posterior distribution of all data-augmented variables is easy to sample from as the P\'{o}lya-Gamma mixing variable conditional on the latent variable follows a tilted P\'{o}lya-Gamma distribution.
-Conditional on all data-augmented variables, this allows to sample the unknown model parameters from a conditionally Gaussian model, even for complex settings such as state space or random effects models.
+In the present paper, we propose a new sampling scheme involving the P\'{o}lya-Gamma distribution.
+Instead of working with the marginal model, we introduce a new mixture representation of the logistic distribution based on the P\'{o}lya-Gamma distribution in the latent variable representation of the logit model.
+Similar to \citet{hol-hel:bay} and \citet{fru-fru:dat}, we use DA and introduce the P\'{o}lya-Gamma mixing variables as a second set of latent variables.
+Our new P\'{o}lya-Gamma mixture representation has the advantage that the joint posterior distribution of all augmented variables is easy to sample from, as the P\'{o}lya-Gamma mixing variable follows a tilted P\'{o}lya-Gamma distribution conditional on the latent utilities.
+This allows to sample the unknown model parameters from a conditionally Gaussian model, facilitating posterior simulation in complex frameworks such as state space or random effects models.

-One challenge when working with any MCMC method based on data augmentation is poor mixing, in particular in the case of imbalanced data, where the success probability is either close to zero or one for the majority of the observed data points, see the excellent work of \citet{joh-etal:mcm}.
-Neither the original P\'{o}lya-Gamma sampler of \citet{pol-etal:bay_inf} with a single level of data augmentation nor our new P\'{o}lya-Gamma sampler with two levels of data augmentation is an exception to this rule.
+A commonly encountered challenge when working with MCMC methods based on DA is poor mixing.
+For binary and categorical regressions, this issue is especially pronounced for imbalanced data, where the success probability is either close to zero or one for the majority of the observations, see the excellent work of \citet{joh-etal:mcm}.
+Neither the original P\'{o}lya-Gamma sampler of \citet{pol-etal:bay_inf} with a single level of DA, nor our new P\'{o}lya-Gamma sampler with two levels of DA, are an exception to this rule.